McWoodsy/First-Java-Project/photoshopFinal_Magee/readme.md

 for improvement.
 There is a lot of refactoring to be done, and plenty of argument validation and error handling too.
 Some UI aspects were totally overlooked as well, but I guess that just means my next app will be more air tight :)

-Overall, not bad for a first ever Java project!
+Overall, not bad for a first ever Java app!